Eliran Atar: Maccabi Haifa

 On 15 January 2015, he signed a three half-year deal with Israeli Premier League side Maccabi Haifa.

 International career

-On 28 August 2010 Atar received his first call-up for the Israeli National Team squad for UEFA Euro 2012 qualifiers against Malta and Georgia but withdrew himself from the squad due to an eye injury received in a league match against Beitar Jerusalem.
+On 28 August 2010 Atar received his first call up for the Israel national team for UEFA Euro 2012 qualifiers against Malta and Georgia but withdrew himself from the squad due to an eye injury received in a league match against Beitar Jerusalem.
 In October 2012, Atar was called up again to the Israeli squad before a double header 2014 FIFA World Cup qualifier against Luxembourg but yet again was released from the squad due to a lower back injury without making a national appearance.
 Atar, however, was able to make his debut in an international friendly defeat against Belarus, on 14 November 2012.
 On 12 November 2016, almost exactly four years later, Atar scored his first ever international goal for Israel in a 2018 FIFA World Cup Qualification match against Albania.
 It was only his fourth cap since 2012 and Israel won, 3–0.